ThembinkosiMadiba/AlertNet-mobile-application/README.md

 ### 🎨 UI/UX Design
 Designed intuitive, stress-responsive interfaces across the app with a focus on minimising cognitive load during emergencies.
 Ensured visual consistency, accessibility, and ease of use across all screens.

-### 🖥️ Frontend — People & Community Screen (Full Ownership)
+### 🖥️ Frontend: People & Community Screen (Full Ownership)
 I was solely responsible for building the entire **People Bar** screen from the ground up, including every feature within it:

-- 👤 **Add User** — built the flow for searching and sending friend requests to other users
+- 👤 **Add User**: built the flow for searching and sending friend requests to other users
-- ✅ **Accept Friends** — implemented the friend request acceptance system and contact list management
+- ✅ **Accept Friends**: implemented the friend request acceptance system and contact list management
-- 🔔 **In-App Notifications** — developed the real-time notification system to alert users of friend requests, safety updates, and community activity
+- 🔔 **In-App Notifications**: developed the real-time notification system to alert users of friend requests, safety updates, and community activity
-- 🔋 **Friends Battery Percentage** — integrated live device battery capture and display so users can see if their contacts are reachable
+- 🔋 **Friends Battery Percentage**: integrated live device battery capture and display so users can see if their contacts are reachable
-- 💬 **Chat Box** — built the in-app direct messaging feature allowing users to communicate with their safety circle
+- 💬 **Chat Box**: built the in-app direct messaging feature allowing users to communicate with their safety circle
-- 📢 **Community Feed & Groups** — developed the safety feed where users can post local incident warnings, and the community group accounts for verified safety organisations
+- 📢 **Community Feed & Groups**: developed the safety feed where users can post local incident warnings, and the community group accounts for verified safety organisations
 - ➕ **Additional People Bar features** — handled all remaining functionality within the screen end to end

-### 🤖 Frontend — AI Chatbot Integration
+### 🤖 Frontend: AI Chatbot Integration
 Integrated the **Groq API** into the app to power the AlertNet AI safety chatbot.
 Beyond answering questions, the chatbot can actively control the app — navigating to any screen, adding new friends to the safety circle, and triggering SOS alerts through simple chat commands, enabling a fully hands-free safety experience.

 ### ⚙️ Backend